 The future of America’s healthcare system can only be as strong as its leadership.
 The influx of millennials entering the field, coupled with the healthcare needs of the aging baby boomer generation, calls for healthcare professionals with expertise and leadership skills.

-The role of nurse practitioner (NP) is in higher demand than ever, and the U.S. Bureau of Labor Statistics (BLS) projects the job to grow 26% between 2018 and 2028.
+The role of nurse practitioner (NP) is in higher demand than ever, and the U.S. Bureau of Labor Statistics (BLS) projects the job to grow 45 percent between 2019 and 2029.
 To practice as a nurse practitioner, registered nurses must earn a master’s degree in nursing as well as the necessary licensure.
 In recent years, however, there has been an ongoing conversation regarding the educational requirements for this position.

 The American Association of Colleges of Nursing recommends that all nurse practitioners earn a Doctor of Nursing Practice, and other bodies, such as the National Organization of Nurse Practitioner Faculties, have pushed for the degree to be mandatory by 2025.
 Therefore, nurses who are looking to further their careers may want to consider pursuing a Doctor of Nursing Practice.